wowjimmyparrish/WorkoutNow/README.md

 # Description

-Workout Finder is a full stack application where a logged in user can view, search, review, and create workouts.
+WorkoutNow is a full stack application where a logged in user can view, search, review, and create workouts.

 ## Built With